josephkirk/EmotionEngine/README.md

     *   Check for active tags in `EmotionState->EmotionTags`.
     *   Get the intensity of any tag (core, range, or linked) using `EmotionState->GetIntensity(Tag)`.
 Note that derived tags usually inherit the absolute intensity of their parent core emotion.

-### Using `EmotionComponent` (Conceptual - API May Vary)
+### Using `EmotionComponent`

-The `EmotionComponent` likely serves as a wrapper around `UEmotionState`, attaching it to an Actor.
+The `UEmotionComponent` attaches emotional capabilities to an Actor, managing the VA coordinate and active emotions.

 1. Add the `UEmotionComponent` to your Actor.
-2. Configure the component, potentially assigning the `UEmotionLibrary` to use.
+2. Configure the component, assigning the `UEmotionLibrary` to use (falls back to default if not specified).
-3. Access the underlying `UEmotionState` via the component (e.g., `EmotionComponent->GetEmotionState()`) to modify or query emotions as described above.
+3. Access the underlying `UEmotionState` via the component (e.g., `EmotionComponent->GetEmotionState()`) to modify or query emotions.
+4. Add emotions to the component using `AddEmotion()` which will influence the VA coordinate.
+5. Emotions will automatically decay over time based on their decay rate.
+6. The component's VA coordinate is dynamically pulled toward active emotions using a linear spring model.
-4. Listen for events broadcast by the component or the state object when emotions change.
+7. Listen for events broadcast by the component when emotions change or thresholds are reached.

 ### Using `EmotionSubsystem` (Conceptual - API May Vary)